ChartsCSS/ChartsCSS.org/src/components/wrapper.md

 # Wrapper

-A wrapper includes the general HTML structure and the chart structure in order to turn raw data into a chart.
+A wrapper element includes the general HTML structure needed to turn raw data into a chart.

 ## General Anatomy